Las Vegas Car Accident Lawyer

 Drivers sometimes opt not to file an insurance claim when they hit a stationary object, or no one else got injured in the crash.
 Under these circumstances, you might prefer to pay for any damages out of pocket to avoid increasing your insurance rates.

-For more serious accidents or a wreck where law enforcement responds and makes a report, you should report the accident.
+For more serious accidents where law enforcement responds and makes a report, you should report the accident.
 The same is true for accidents where even minor injuries occurred.
 The insurance company will receive a copy of the police report.
-If you haven’t reported the accident, the insurance company might penalize you by reducing or canceling your coverage.
+If you haven’t reported it, the insurance company might penalize you by reducing or canceling your coverage.

 If the driver that hit you was driving intoxicated at the time of the accident, they must obtain an SR-22 from their insurance company before they can get their driver’s license reinstated.
 This document serves as proof of financial responsibility that the driver has the minimum liability coverage to keep their driver’s license in Nevada.